-- Demand for virtual attendance will remain for those unable to travel so there will be a need for hybrid events if return to venue
+- Demand for virtual attendance will remain for those unable to travel so there will be a need for hybrid events if return to venues

-- Course structure at venue different, not ideal for virtual attendance
+- Course structure at a venue is different and is not ideal for virtual attendance

-- Cost and number booking for venue may reduce viability and makes planning an event complex
+- Number booking for venue may reduce viability and makes planning an event complex

-- Providing non-equitable virtual attendance by livestreaming or recording is against IPROW's commitment to quality training
+- Providing non-equitable virtual attendance by livestreaming is against IPROW's commitment to quality training

-- IPROW and most members' organisations are committed to reducing environmental impact by avoiding travel
+- IPROW and most members' organisations are committed to reducing environmental impact by avoiding unnecessary travel

-Course structure, as all courses which would have been one day (or more) at a venue, have run successfully over two (or more) mornings virtually and this has been strongly acclaimed as beneficial, allowing absorption time between modules, avoiding the afternoon saturation point of a full day course, chance to reflect on the module's content and come up with questions to be answered by trainers the next day or undertake an exercise, as well as maintain some movement in other work.
-Reverting to long days at a venue is therefore not necessarily beneficial to learning, though there is the considerable main benefit of informal interaction with other participants (though that is stressful for some people).
+Courses which would have been one day (or more) at a venue have run successfully over two (or more) mornings virtually and this has been strongly acclaimed as beneficial, allowing absorption time between modules and avoiding the afternoon saturation point of a full day course; providing opportunity to reflect on the module's content and come up with questions to be answered by trainers the next day or undertake an exercise; and maintain some movement in other work.
+Reverting to long days at a venue is therefore not necessarily an advantage for learning, though that is offset by the benefit of informal interaction with other participants (though that is stressful for some people).
 Long days at a venue also bring increased risks to participants travelling long distances in peak time, with early starts or late in the day after an intensive course, which is not ideal for safety.

-Technical demand and difficulty providing equitable training for both virtual and venue audience requires hardware, software, technical expertise in support, and a high level of multi-tasking and technological skill in the trainer in addition to their specialist knowledge.
-That is a requirement not yet met by many venues except those beyond the normal budget for IPROW courses and is a very big request of a trainer, even with provision of training and practice, which would require a substantial investment by IPROW and the trainer, when trainers' time in particular is already in such short supply it is having an impact on provision of training.
+Technical demand and difficulty providing equitable training for both virtual and venue audience requires hardware, software, technical expertise in support, plus a high level of multi-tasking and technological skill in the trainer in addition to their specialist knowledge.
+That is a requirement not yet met by many venues except those beyond the normal budget for IPROW courses and is a very big request of a trainer, even with provision of training and practice, which would require a substantial investment by us and the trainer, when trainers' time is already in such short supply it is having an impact on provision of training.
 The investment is difficult to justify when virtual training has achieved very high levels of satisfaction.
-It is very likely that advances in hybrid delivery of education (in particular) will help us with technology but at a cost and will not provide non-existence time for our rights of way officers to retrain as hybrid trainers.
+It is likely that advances in hybrid delivery of education (in particular) will assist with technology but at a cost and will not provide non-existence time for our rights of way specialists to acquire the skills.

 Venue attendance might be increased by refusing virtual attendance, but that would remove the possibility of training for people who may be restricted from travel by their employer or personal circumstances.
 It is clear from the last eighteen months that people have been able to access training virtually which would never have been feasible to them at a venue.
 IPROW is committed to making professional development as available as possible.

-Non-equitable attendance virtually, such as by basic live-streaming with limited interaction, or by providing non-interactive recordings after the event, are an alternative to hybrid events.
-It is likely that the cost would be higher than people were willing to pay for a lower level of training because such provision still requires a heavy involvement from staff and venue.
+Non-equitable attendance virtually, such as by basic live-streaming with limited interaction is an alternative to hybrid events, but the cost could be higher than people were willing to pay for a lower level of training because such provision still requires a heavy involvement from staff and venue.

-IPROW's own commitment, and that of most attending organisations, is to reduce environmental impact, which means avoiding unnecessary travel.
-It is difficult to justify travel when a satisfactory alternative exists and it appears likely, from informal seeking of views, that while a member's response may be yes, I prefer and want to travel to a venue for a course, an employing organisation may not be willing to fund it when there is a virtual alternative
+Our own commitment, and that of most attending organisations, is to reduce environmental impact, which means avoiding unnecessary travel.
+It is difficult to justify travel when a satisfactory alternative exists and it appears likely, from informal seeking of views, that while a member's response may be 'yes, I want to travel to a venue', an employing organisation may not be willing to fund it when there is a virtual alternative.

-We are considering that our Law and Practice course, which is four days residential, may take place at a venue, and one day events remain virtual because the multi-day course has more time for the informal contact between participants so benefits of a venue course are much higher than a one day event and easier to justify, however, feedback from initial enquiries on the subject have been negative as, while the value of the social interaction is recognised, the high additional cost of travel, time and accommodation is not justifiable.
+We are considering that our Law and Practice course, which was four days residential, may take place at a venue, because the multi-day course has more time for the informal contact between participants so benefits of a venue course are much higher than a one day event and easier to justify, however, feedback from initial enquiries on the subject have been negative as, while the value of the social interaction is recognised, the high additional cost of travel, time and accommodation is not justifiable.